TheoMcCoy/cybersecurity-lab/digital-forensics/01-forensic-drive-image-hidden-partition.md

 # File in root of drive named second-3.txt

 istat -f fat16 ext-part-test-2.dd -o 262143 4
-# SECOND-3.txt with timestamps — file was present before partition was hidden
+# SECOND-3.txt with timestamps — file was present before the partition was hidden
 # Deleted or corrupted — unable to be restored

 istat -f fat16 ext-part-test-2.dd -o 262143 5